 - Industry placement (confirmation that this has been successfully completed), we will support you to find the best placement for you, or if you have somewhere in mind let us know.

 - Other mandatory requirements (confirmation that these have been met), this will include topics such as work-readiness skills and other occupational specific requirements.

 Overall you will receive a grade of Distinction*, Distinction, Merit, Pass (C or above on core component), or Pass (D or E on core component).

 What can you do after a T Level?

-T Levels will help to prepare students to enter work with good technical skills and knowledge, or go onto to higher education if they wish to.
-As with all courses, students should check universities’ or colleges’ entry requirements for higher education courses.
+T Levels will help to prepare students to enter work with good technical skills and knowledge, or go on to to higher education if they wish to.
+As with all course options, students should check universities’ or colleges’ entry requirements for higher education courses.